yaminiduraisingam-env/terraform-s3-remote-backend/README.md

 }
 ```

-**After the deploy completes**, the table will be empty — this is correct.
-An empty table means the lock was properly acquired and released.
+**After the deploy completes** the table will be empty — this is the correct healthy state.
+An empty table proves the lock was properly acquired and released.

-> If a lock row persists after a deploy fails, Terraform will refuse to run until it's cleared.
+> If a lock row persists after a failed deploy, Terraform will refuse future runs until it is cleared.
 See [Troubleshooting](#troubleshooting) for how to force-unlock.

 ---

 ## IAM Permissions

-The `iam-policy.json` file contains the minimum IAM permissions required.
-Key permissions explained:
+The `iam-policy.json` file contains the minimum permissions required.
+Key actions explained:

 | Permission | Why needed |
 |---|---|